 Dos and don'ts for healthy hearing during exercise

 No matter what form of exercise you choose, here are some dos and don’ts to ensure you are taking care of your hearing while working out.

-- Do: Reduce the weight you're lifting to reduce strain.
-Reducing the strain will reduce the intracranial pressure, and possibly prevent a PLF from occurring.
+- Do reduce the weight you're lifting to reduce strain.
+Reducing the strain could possibly prevent a PLF from occurring.

-- Do: Protect your hearing in the gym.
-Wear earplugs to safeguard against loud music, or keep headphones at a reasonable volume to avoid long term damage in the form of noise-induced hearing loss.
+- Do protect your hearing in the gym.
+Wear earplugs to safeguard against loud music or keep headphones at a reasonable volume to avoid noise-induced hearing loss.

-- Don’t: Bang the weights when weight lifting.
+- Don’t bang or drop the weights when lifting.
 That sudden noise can reach a level as high as 140 decibels, which is like being exposed to a gunshot or explosion.